The Power Of We: 5 Benefits of Retail Partnerships

 Extend your customer reach and attract new customers

 How many markets do you currently operate in?
 Would you like to expand those markets?
-Partnering with online retailers can provide your product with additional exposure to new customers.
+Creating retail partnerships can provide your product with additional exposure to new customers.
 Whether they’re younger or older, more affluent or less affluent, by offering your product for sale via another online retailer you are putting it in front of people who might not have otherwise considered trying your product.
 Which in turn can help create more loyal customers.

 According to recent statistics, 90% of consumers read online reviews, and 88% of them trust online reviews when considering a brand.
 Some customer reviews carry more clout than others.
 Take Amazon for example.
 According to Market Track, half of all shoppers say they rely primarily on Amazon for reviews.
 Almost a quarter check Amazon even when they’re physically standing inside a store.
 “They can be in Best Buy or Home Depot, but they go on their phones to check Amazon reviews,” says Greg Perry of One Click Retail, an eCommerce data company.